ctb/2017-moore-ddd-annual-report/projects.md

   fewer resources.

-* contamination in the mock metagenome turns out to be the cause of a mismatch between assembled content and expected content.
+* contamination in the mock metagenome turns out to be the cause of a mismatch between assembled content and expected content; the assemblers appear to be working just fine.

 ### Automated tools for transcriptomics